 The racing atmosphere of days gone by can be experienced live and authentically at the “Le Mans Classic”.
 The drivers, who compete classified in a series of six “plateaus” (classes) and by model year up to 1980, start according to the classic Le Mans rules: At the starting signal, the drivers sprint to their cars, start the engine and speed off.
 Each starting line-up is called to the start three times within the 24 hours, each of the vintage racing classics is on the track for a good two hours.
 The equipment is not spared, however.
 The fastest of the racing machines reach speeds of over 300 km/h on the famous Hunaudières straights.

 Le Mans Classic 2018

-The internationally renowned vintage car race will take place from 6 to 8 July 2018.
-We at
+The internationally renowned vintage car race took place from 6 to 8 July 2018.

-Experience the highlights of the last race at the historic French race track in 2016.
+Experience the highlights of the 2018 race on the historic French race track.

 © 2018 All rights reserved to

 * Data determined in accordance with the measurement method required by law.
 Since 01 September 2017 certain new cars have been type approved in accordance with the Worldwide Harmonized Light Vehicles Test Procedure (WLTP), a more realistic test procedure to measure fuel consumption and CO₂ emissions.
 From 01 September 2018 the WLTP will replace the New European Driving Cycle (NEDC).
 Due to the more realistic test conditions, the fuel consumption and CO₂ emission values determined in accordance with the WLTP will, in many cases, be higher than those determined in accordance with the NEDC.
 This may lead to corresponding changes in vehicle taxation from 01 September 2018.
 You can find more information on the difference between WLTP and NEDC at www.porsche.com/wltp.